 As a small business owner in Canada, you can claim a number of tax deductions that benefit your bottom line at tax time.
-Take a comprehensive look at tax deductions that may work in your favor when you file your annual tax returns.
+Take a comprehensive look at tax deductions that may work in your favour when you file your annual tax returns.
 Then, examine common tax deductions to see if you qualify.

 Defining the Difference Between Small Business Tax Deductions, Write-Offs, and Tax Credits